Becoming a Learning Enthusiast with Steve Backshall

 It will always change, but having a plan for everything in life is a massive part of success.
 That could be an exam revision schedule or a plan for how to evacuate your team from an expedition when someone gets bitten by a venomous snake!!!
 My wife is a double Olympic gold medallist, and they practise ‘visualisation’, where they think through every stage of a race a thousand times over, preparing themselves for every eventuality.
 Then when something goes wrong, they’ve already thought of how they’ll react!

-Explore uses their ‘Fearless Four’ to reward courageous behaviour, check it out here.
+Explore uses their ‘Fearless Four’ to reward courageous behaviour.

 Training is not just for muscles